adamcharnock/lightbus/docs/reference/typing.md

 * Ensure the received `is_admin` parameter is a boolean.
   If omitted, `False` will be used.

-This behaviour can be configure via the [validate configuration option].
+This behaviour can be configured via the [`validate` configuration option](configuration.md#api-config).

 ## Data structures

-The Lightbus can derive a schema from the following data structures:
+In additional to built in types, Lightbus can derive typing information from the following data structures:

 * Named Tuples
 * Dataclasses